 Peak height: 3’5

-Bottom-Line: a burly, slightly heavy tent that’s built for high-altitude adventures but is versatile enough to use in 4, 3, and even 2-season conditions.
+Bottom-Line: a burly, slightly heavy product that’s built for high-altitude adventures but is versatile enough to use in 4, 3, and even 2-season conditions.

-Mountain Hardwear’s Trango is a long-standing favorite 4-season tent among mountaineers everywhere and second only to The North Face Mountain 25 in terms of popularity.
+Mountain Hardwear’s Trango is a long-standing favorite 4-season model among mountaineers everywhere and second only to The North Face Mountain 25 in terms of popularity.

 But what makes it so highly regarded?
 The short answer is this: abundant space, a highly livable design, and outstanding protection from the elements.